 A firewall rule of 0.0.0.0 enables all Azure services to pass through the server-level firewall rule and attempt to connect to a single or pooled database through the server.
-To learn about using virtual network rules, see Virtual network rules as alternatives to IP rules.

 Follow these steps to create a server-level IP firewall rule for your client's IP address and enable external connectivity through the SQL Database firewall for your IP address only.